42ghan/inception/docs/services/WP.md

 - [Dockerfile for wordpress Image](../../srcs/services/wordpress/Dockerfile)
 - [Wordpress Container's Entrypoint Shell Script](../../srcs/services/wordpress/wp_entrypoint.sh)
 - [Docker Compose for Inception](../../srcs/docker-compose.yml)

+## Introduction
+- [Wordpress](https://wordpress.org/) is a free open-source software that provides tools and resources to create, customize and publish websites, blogs and applications.
+- It is written in PHP and paired with a database system, MySQL or MariaDB.
+Following is the recommended requirements to run Wordpress:
+  - PHP version 7.4 or greater.
+  - MySQL version 5.7 or greater/MariaDB version 10.3 or greater.
+  - HTTPS support

 ## Setting Up
 ### PHP